Cerebrospinal fluid (CSF) culture

-A cerebrospinal fluid (CSF) culture is a laboratory test to look for bacteria, fungi, and viruses in the normally clear fluid that moves in the space around the spinal cord.
+A cerebrospinal fluid (CSF) culture is a laboratory test to look for bacteria, fungi, and viruses in the fluid that moves in the space around the spinal cord.
 CSF protects the brain and spinal cord from injury.

 Culture - CSF; Spinal fluid culture; CSF culture

 How the Test is Performed